 You can also specify the attributes you want to preserve.
 But then you’ll have to use the –preserve option.

-As you can see in the above output, it preserved only the timestamp of the source file.
+As you can see in the above output, it preserved only the source file's timestamp.

 You can further explore the cp command by browsing its man page.
 The examples shown here are the most common ones that you’ll be using as Linux user, sysadmin or software developer.